Fannie Mae and Freddie Mac Privatization – 3 Ways the Housing Industry Could Change

 Yesterday, the White House shared an executive memorandum for HUD and the Treasury Department to develop a plan to end the conservatorship of Fannie Mae and Freddie Mac.
 In the memo from the current administration, they believe the housing finance system is overdue for reform.

-This plan for reform falls in line with an article written nearly 2 years ago by On Q’s CEO discussing why Fannie and Freddie’s privatization would be a win for Americans.
-None of this news is a surprise as the Administration announced this as part of their plan to reform and reorganize the Federal government over a year ago.
+This plan for reform falls in line with an article written nearly two years ago by On Q’s CEO discussing why Fannie and Freddie’s privatization would be a win for Americans.
+None of this news is a surprise as the administration announced this as part of their plan to reform and reorganize the Federal government over a year ago.

 A few of the implications for the industry include: